dixithach/Full-Stack-Developer-Training-Plan/README.md

      title.textContent = "Hello, [Dixith Acharya]!";.
 11)  And than i closed script tag and than i closed body tag and html tag.
 12)  Now at first it will display heading as Biography and in next line there is button named change title.
+13)  While clicking change title button the heading changes from Biography to Hello, [Dixith Acharya]!.

 Step 4: Adding Logic (JS Events & Conditionals)